maneo/streets-editor/README.md

 1. Register a new account or login
 2. Upload a historical city map with city name and decade
-3. Wait for AI extraction (≤ 5 minutes)
+3. Wait for AI extraction (≤ 20 minutes for large/complex images)
 4. Review and edit extracted streets
 5. Export your dictionary as TXT or JSON